 Another toku crossover example is GoGo Sentai Boukenger vs. Super Sentai's AkaRed.
 He carries with him the powers of all the previous Red Rangers, and demonstrates as such by turning into GaoRed and MagiRed, as well as summoning weapons from other heroes.

 All six rangers in Kaizoku Sentai Gokaiger can become any other Super Sentai hero.
 An enemy named Basco can summon them similar to how Diend did.
+As the extra cherry on top, AkaRed returns in a limited capacity, having served as The Mentor for Gokai Red.

 The Original Generation games decidedly goes recursive, as a number of original characters were created just for these games.